Photo Credit: Cosmic Sculptures, Lucy Suggate & Jack Webb, by Amy Sinead

-We anticipate that our term budget will unfortunately not be able to support all the applications that we receive.
+Our annual budget of £25,000 will unfortunately not be able to support all the applications that we receive across the year.
 We therefore ask that when compiling your budget that you consider any additional funding that you have in place to support the project already and incorporate this into your request to Dance Base accordingly.
 For example, if you have Creative Scotland funding to support the lead artists time already, we expect this cost not to appear in your ask from Dance Base.

 This will ensure that we can support the largest number of artists possible.